KrishnKher/KrishnKher.github.io/_pages/projects.md

 layout: page
 title: Projects
 permalink: /projects/
 description: A growing collection of project pages, open source softwares, libraries and the like.
+To be updated SOON!
 nav: true
 nav_order: 3
 display_categories: [work, fun]